junaidrahim/autotyper/README.md

 ## Installation

-Make sure you have Python 3 installed on your system.
+Make sure you have Python3 installed on your system.

 ```
 pip install autotyper